BarIsr/Express-Generator/README.md

 -   a basic error handling middleware
 -   index route
--   a try catch util function for a cleaner controllers
+-   a try-catch util function for cleaner controllers

 ## Support